joint-online-judge/joint-online-judge.github.io/docs/horse/developer.md

     You don't need to install Docker Compose because it is already shipped with Docker Desktop.
 However, for WSL users, Docker Compose is installed on Windows, not WSL, you may need to install it manually (refer to the guide for Linux).

+    **WARNING**: DO NOT run the start.sh mentioned below or start any docker container in Windows, do these in WSL2.
+Or the data in volumes will get lost during development.

 === "Linux"